Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 -   **Processing Logs**: Detailed logs of processing steps performed on the data, which can be crucial for ensuring data quality and understanding potential issues or artifacts.

 To ensure interoperability, the information in the provided files must be consistent.
-The sensor naming convention should remain consistent across all files.
+The sensor naming convention shall remain consistent throughout.
 Additionally, the locations of sensors and events should be expressed using a unified coordinate system, which must also be used for grids, if applicable.

 ### Why `ASDF` format?